Conditions we treat

 Work with your ProHealth dermatologist to create a care plan for your condition.
 Depending on your needs, you may benefit from:

-Skin care plans – Recommend products and habits that protect your skin and prevent sun damage, acne or other problems.
+Skin care plans – Recommend products, treatments and healthy skin-care habits that protect your skin and prevent sun damage, acne or other problems.

 Acne medications – Treat acne with pills or skin creams.